pughlab/tracker/pages/debian-deployment.md

     mysql> GRANT ALL PRIVILEGES ON tracker.* TO 'tracker'@'localhost';
     mysql> quit

-### 4. [Optional] secure the system
+### 4. [Optional] secure the filesystem for at-rest encryption

 By default, data is stored in a few different locations:

-* /var/lib/mysql -- the MySQL persisted data
+* `/var/lib/mysql` -- the MySQL persisted data
-* /var/log/tracker-webapp -- the tracker log files
+* `/var/log/tracker-webapp` -- the tracker log files
-* /var/log/nginx -- the nginx HTTP log files
+* `/var/log/nginx` -- the nginx HTTP log files
-* /usr/share/tracker-webapp -- the main tracker directory for code
+* `/usr/share/tracker-webapp` -- the main tracker directory for code
-* /etc/tracker-webapp -- the tracker configuration directory
+* `/etc/tracker-webapp` -- the tracker configuration directory

 Only the first three of these really need securing, as they are the main places where confidential data may be stored.

-The tracker will not remove or modify these locations if they already exist, so you can secure the system in advance of installing with ecryptfs.
+The tracker will not remove or modify these locations if they already exist, so you can secure the system in advance of installing with `ecryptfs`.

-For more on installing and setting up ecryptfs, see: [https://www.howtoforge.com/how-to-encrypt-directories-partitions-with-ecryptfs-on-debian-squeeze](https://www.howtoforge.com/how-to-encrypt-directories-partitions-with-ecryptfs-on-debian-squeeze).
+For more on installing and setting up `ecryptfs`, see: [https://www.howtoforge.com/how-to-encrypt-directories-partitions-with-ecryptfs-on-debian-squeeze](https://www.howtoforge.com/how-to-encrypt-directories-partitions-with-ecryptfs-on-debian-squeeze).

-First, install ecryptfs and set up encryption for everything under `/srv`
+First, install `ecryptfs` and set up encryption for everything under `/srv`

     $ sudo apt-get install ecryptfs-utils
     $ sudo mount -t ecryptfs /srv /srv